axelson/machinery/README.md

 Create a `state` field (or a custom name) for the module you want to apply a state machine to, and ensure it's declared as part of your defstruct.

-If using a Phoenix model, add it to the schema as a `string` and include it in the `changeset/2` function:
+If using an Ecto struct, add a state field to the schema as a `:string` and include it in the `changeset/2` function:

 ```elixir